Device Configuration

 Scaling Governor

 Allows you to specify a CPU scaling governor using the file /config/scaling_governor.
-The default is powersave and is quite conservative.
+The default is automatically set and is currently ondemand for most devices.
+On older Pis, the default is powersave and is quite conservative.
 It is usually recommended to use the ondemand governor.
 It clocks the CPU higher only when needed.
 Alternatively you can set it to performance to ensure your Pi runs in a constant high performance mode.

 Welcome Screen CEC Menu